NVIDIA's full GPU range compared: A100 vs. L40S vs. H100 vs. H200 vs. B200 vs. B300 vs. Vera Rubin

 Performance benchmark

-• NVIDIA A100: The A100 has been tested extensively and is known for its significant performance gains in AI and deep learning tasks.
-For instance, in language model training, the A100 is approximately 1.95x to 2.5x faster than the V100 when using FP16 Tensor Cores.
-It also scored 446 points on OctaneBench, claiming the title of the fastest GPU at the time of the benchmark.
+- NVIDIA A100: The A100 has been tested extensively and is known for its significant performance gains in AI and deep learning tasks.
+In language model training, the A100 is approximately 1.95x to 2.5x faster than the V100 using FP16 Tensor Cores.
+It also scored 446 points on OctaneBench, claiming the title of fastest GPU at the time of that benchmark.

-• NVIDIA L40s: L40s is reported to deliver A100-level performance for AI across a variety of training and inference workloads found within the MLPerf benchmark.
-However, with only 48GB of total VRAM, it underperforms when running large language models with significantly high parameters compared to the A100, which has 80GB of VRAM.
-It also shows promise with a 26% better performance in Geekbench - OpenCL compared to its predecessor.
+- NVIDIA L40S: The L40S delivers A100-level AI performance across a variety of training and inference workloads in the MLPerf benchmark.
+However, with only 48GB of VRAM, it underperforms for large language models with significantly high parameter counts compared to the A100's 80GB variant.
+It shows a 26% performance improvement in Geekbench OpenCL over its predecessor.

-• NVIDIA H100: The H100 series, particularly the H100 NVL, shows a significant leap in computational power, especially in FP64 and FP32 metrics.
-This GPU is optimized for large language models (LLMs) and surpasses the A100 in specific areas, offering up to 30x better inference performance.
+- NVIDIA H100: The H100 shows a significant leap in computational power, particularly in FP64 and FP32 metrics.
+Optimized for large language models, it surpasses the A100 in specific areas, offering up to 30x better inference performance.
 It has also demonstrated improvements of up to 54% with software optimizations in MLPerf 3.0 benchmarks.

 Which GPU is right for you?